Understandingvictor/church-website-prayer-request-form/README.md

- https://pprmenugu.vercel.app/ thissss a website for a church thisis built with next JS full stack architecture members can be able to submit prayer request which is the main reason why it is built. the prayer request can be viewed by admin in the admin dashboard
+ https://pprmenugu.vercel.app/ this is a website for a church thisis built with next JS full stack architecture members can be able to submit prayer request which is the main reason why it is built. the prayer request can be viewed by admin in the admin dashboard